MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-a-RAG-bot-in-teams.md

 # Build a RAG Bot in Teams

-The most effective applications enabled by Large Language Models (LLMs) is the creation of sophisticated question-answering (Q&A) chatbots.
+The most effective applications enabled by Large Language Models (LLMs) are the creation of sophisticated question-answering (Q&A) chatbots.
 These chatbots can respond to inquiries about specific source information using a technique known as Retrieval Augmented Generation (RAG)."

-For example:
-Knowledge Base: "Company's shuttle bus might be 15 minutes late on rainy days."
-User Query: "When will the shuttle bus arrive?"
-AI Response (With RAG): "Today is rainy, the shuttle bus might be 15 minutes late than usual, so around 9:15 AM."

-image

-A typical RAG architecture that has two main flows:
+A typical RAG architecture has two main flows:

 1. **Data Ingestion**: A pipeline for ingesting data from a source and indexing it.
 This usually happens offline.
 1. **Retrieval and Generation**: The actual RAG chain, which takes the user query at run time and retrieves the relevant data from the index, then passes that to the model.

 Microsoft Teams enables developers to build a conversational bot with RAG capability to create a powerful experience to maximize the productivity.

-Teams Toolkit provides a series ready to use application templates under the category Chat with your data that combines the capabilities of Azure AI Search, Microsoft 365 and SharePoint and Custom API as different data source and Large Language Models (LLMs) to create a conversational search experience in Microsoft Teams.
+Microsoft Teams Toolkit provides a series of ready-to-use application templates in the chat with your data category.
+These templates combine the capabilities of Azure AI Search, Microsoft 365, SharePoint, and Custom API as different data sources, along with LLMs, to create a conversational search experience in Teams.

 ## Prerequisites